(ISC)2 Singapore Chapter LearningNeverStops Virtual Sharing #11 on 8 Dec 2020:

 (ISC)2 Singapore Chapter LearningNeverStops Sharing #5 on 14 Jul 2020:

-The session on "Build a Virtual Home Lab for Penetration Testing" attracted more than 50 participants.
+The virtual session on "Build a Virtual Home Lab for Penetration Testing" attracted more than 50 participants.

 During the 1 hour session, Mr Philip Kwa shared insights on what TTAB is and how can it help (ISC)2 members by working together as a community partner.
 Mr Kwa gave a demo on usage of Kali Linux and various associated tools, along with the security considerations that one must keep in mind while trying hands at ethical hacking.